Find-Vulnerabilities/Rust-antivirus/README.md

 # SafetyWen Antivirus

-SafetyWen Rust Editionis a Rust-based Windows antivirus system with real-time monitoring, YARA scanning, memory analysis and file integrity checking.
+SafetyWen Rust Editions a Rust-based Windows antivirus system with real-time monitoring, YARA scanning, memory analysis and file integrity checking.
 This project is open source and welcomes reference, modification, and extension.

 ## 🔍 Features